pm0kjp/R-at-CAR/chapter7.md

 *** =instructions

-Use duplicated() to see if any subjectID values are repeated.
-Put the duplicated ID's for fakeMath into an object called multipleMathScores, and similarly, create multipleLangScores with the duplicated subject ID's in fakeLang.
-Then take a look at each object you created, using summary().
+Use `duplicated()` to see if any subjectID values are repeated.
+Put the duplicated ID's for `fakeMath` into an object called `multipleMathScores`, and similarly, create `multipleLangScores` with the duplicated subject ID's in `fakeLang`.

+Then take a look at each object you created, using `summary()`.
 You'll see that there are TRUE and FALSE values, indicating, for each subjectID, whether it is a 2nd (or 3rd, or 4th...) occurrence of an ID.

 *** =hint
-You'll want to make sure to run duplicated() *just* on the subjectID field, not the entire dataframe.
-Don't forget to use ? plus the command you want to learn more about, when you need a bit of extra help.
+You'll want to make sure to run `duplicated()` *just* on the subjectID field, not the entire dataframe.
+Don't forget to use `?` plus the command you want to learn more about, when you need a bit of extra help.

 *** =pre_exercise_code
 ```{r}